kangja/top-nba-players/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*
+- All
+- Use local storage to save user favorites

 - Find and use external api
 - Render data on page
 - Allow user to choose favorites

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
-- Use local storage to save user favorites
+- Advanced CSS
+- Adding Animation
+- Ask UI/UX Designers for advice and insights.

 ## Project Schedule